Free SPSS Alternatives: An Overview (2026)

 Free for Students & Educators — No License Needed

 IBM SPSS costs students $50–$99/month.
-DataStatPro is completely free for educational and research use — no credit card, no license, no restriction.
+DataStatPro is completely free for educational and research use — no credit card, no license.

 • Free for all educational use